Methyl salicylate

-Methyl salicylate (oil of wintergreen or wintergreen oil) is an organic compound with the formula C_{8}H_{8}O_{3}.
+Methyl salicylate (oil of wintergreen or wintergreen oil) is an organic compound with the formula C8H8O3.
 It is the methyl ester of salicylic acid.
 It is a colorless, viscous liquid with a sweet, fruity odor reminiscent of root beer (in which it is used as a flavoring), but often associatively called "minty", as it is an ingredient in mint candies.
 It is produced by many species of plants, particularly wintergreens.
 It is also produced synthetically, used as a fragrance and as a flavoring agent.

 Biosynthesis and occurrence

 Methyl salicylate was first isolated (from the plant Gaultheria procumbens) in 1843 by the French chemist Auguste André Thomas Cahours (1813–1891), who identified it as an ester of salicylic acid and methanol.

 The biosynthesis of methyl salicylate arises via the hydroxylation of benzoic acid by a cytochrome P450 followed by reaction with a methyltransferase enzyme.